SixArm/sixarm-macos-setup/system_preferences.md

   * Modifier keys... (button)
     * Change Caps Lock to Ctl

+Sound:
+  * Play feedback when volume is changed: uncheck

 App Store:
   * Automatically download apps purchased on other Macs